"Gabriel?" the voice on the other end says in disbelief.

 In a minute he slaps some bacon down on a plate and takes a seat next to Collin.
 Their knees brush and Collin reaches over to take Gabe's hand like the contact iss just natural for him as he eats his breakfast with one hand.
 Gabriel's taking a page out of Collin's book and just watches the man eat.

 Their apartment is pretty threadbare, two bedrooms, one bathroom and a kitchen.
 He thinks back to his half brother, Leo, and that burning question that wouldn't leave his mind.
 How did you do it?
 Gabriel thinks he knows the secret now, even if Leo himself didn't.
-He has a feeling that before the gorgeous house and the amazing job, Leo found Isabella first.
+He has a feeling that before the gorgeous house and the amazing job, Leo found a family first.
 His apartment isn't quite crown molding, but he thinks it, and everything in it, is perfect.
-He watches his partner eat and gives his hand a squeeze.
+He watches his partner, his family, eat and gives his hand a squeeze.